MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

         * Ensure the ``source`` entry points at the MetOffice ssh url.
         * Modify ``ref`` entry for all updated repositories points to the full hash for the relevant commit.
-        * e.g. If a JULES ticket has been committed with hash starting abc123 and a UKCA ticket starting at 456def, the UM dependencies file will have these entries (amongst others):
+        * e.g. If a JULES PR has been committed with hash starting abc123 and a UKCA PR starting at 456def, the UM dependencies file will have these entries (amongst others):

         .. code-block:: yaml